Telehealth available at all locations

 Cancer Treatment located in West Houston, Clear Lake, Spring, and Katy, TX

 If your Pap smear indicates cell changes on your cervix, it doesn't automatically mean you have cervical cancer.
 However, if there's any risk of cancer, the experienced team at the Houston Cancer Institute, PA, can help.
-At their three locations in Houston and another in Katy, Texas, the institute has cutting-edge diagnostic facilities and provides superior treatments for cervical cancer.
+At their three locations in Houston, the institute has cutting-edge diagnostic facilities and provides superior treatments for cervical cancer.
 For more information or to schedule a consultation, call the nearest office or book an appointment online today.

 Cervical Cancer Q&A